EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I continued on the React module and reached 81% of the challenges from Front-End Libraries certificate @freecodecamp.Almost done with React!

+### Day 46: August 19, Wednesday, 2020

+**Today's Progress**: Today I completed the React module from Front-End Libraries certificate @freecodecamp.
+Next up Redux.
+I love this module I learned a lot I cannot thank you enough @oissa and fcc.

+**Thoughts**: The best is yet to come.